Clotilda: Last US slave ship discovered among gators, snakes

 While there are no known photographs of the Clotilda, Labarron Lewis of Mobile painted a giant roadside mural depicting the ship along a busy road through Africatown two years ago.
 The announcement of the ship’s discovery came as he was planning to touch up the painting, which was based on an image he found on the internet.

-It also left Lewis wondering whether he is a descendant of the Clotilda’s last surviving African, Cudjo Lewis, who died in 1935 and was featured in the best-selling “Barracoon” by the late Zora Neale Hurston, released last year.
+It also left Lewis wondering whether he is a descendant of the Clotilda’s last surviving African, Cudjo Lewis, who died in 1935 and was featured in the best-selling book “Barracoon” by the late Zora Neale Hurston, released last year.

 “My granddaddy’s brother looked just like Cudjo Lewis,” the painter said.